 You may need to use any or all of the following strategies - not necessarily in the order listed - to determine where and in what format(s) a particular newspaper is available.

-Many of Woodruff's online newspapers - and essentially all newspapers in print or microformat - are listed in discoverE.
+Library Search - Many of Woodruff's online newspapers - and essentially all newspapers in print or microformat - are listed in Library Search.
 Starting here may save you from searching multiple other sources.

-If you're wondering whether a newspaper title changed over time, try looking for histories of the paper or searching indexes such as the Library of Congress's Newspaper Directory.
+If you're wondering whether a newspaper title changed over time, try looking for histories of the specific paper in question or searching indexes such as the Library of Congress's Newspaper Directory.